News from all the Summer Programs

 TSP students performed the original musical Windcatcher in the Palmer Center on the evening of July 18.
-Mikey Rosenbaum directed Windcatcher, Kyle Adkins and Rosenbaum wrote the libretto, and TJ Liquori, Adkins, and Rosenbaum wrote the music, lyrics, and story.
+Michael Rosenbaum directed Windcatcher, Kyle Adkins and Rosenbaum wrote the libretto, and TJ Liquori, Adkins, and Rosenbaum wrote the music, lyrics, and story.

 Music Director/Accompanist: TJ Liquori

 Costumes: Jordine Cornish